 Halo Top’s main draw to the keto community is that it uses stevia instead of sugar as a sweetener.

 Halo Top is also much lower in calories and fat than leading brands of ice cream because it uses skim milk in place of cream and whole fat that other brands use.
 Most of their ice cream contains at least 20 grams of protein per pint to boot.
-They even offer dairy-free ice cream for vegans and vegetarians.
+They even offer dairy-free ice cream for vegans, vegetarians, or the lactose-intolerant.